The Wiretap Channel with Generalized Feedback: Secure Communication and Key Generation: Proof of Theorem (KG Lower Bound)

 Let us denote with $L_{1j}$ the random variable associated with the bin index of codeword $\V{T}_j$ in block $j$, and $L_{2j}$ and $K_j$ the random variables associated with the bin and sub-bin index of codeword $\V{V}_j$ in block $j$, respectively.

-\begin{remark} Owing to the encoding procedure, the variables $L_{1j}$, $L_{2j}$, and $K_j'=M_k(K_j)$ are the sole responsible for the correlation between blocks, the latter through $\bM_{1(j+1)}'=\bM_{1(j+1)}\oplus K_{j}'$.
+\begin{remark} Owing to the encoding procedure, the variables $L_{1j}$, $L_{2j}$, and $K_j'=M_k(K_j)$ are the only cause of the correlation between blocks, the latter through $\bM_{1(j+1)}'=\bM_{1(j+1)}\oplus K_{j}'$.
 This fact is used in many of the subsequent Markov chains. \end{remark} Consider the following,